 BOOKING & SCHEDULING

 High school senior sessions are very popular and typically book 2-4 months out.
 Family sessions are typically scheduled 4-6 weeks in advance.
 Sessions usually fall on a weeknight or a Saturday.
 I can accommodate earlier scheduling and Sunday bookings in some cases.
-Since weddings are the bulk of my business, I usually leave Fridays and Saturdays open for bridal clients until 4-6 months ahead of the date.
 Click here to see senior session pricing.
 Click here to see family session pricing.

 The session fee is due at booking and serves as the non-refundable retainer to hold your date.
 You are allowed one reschedule, made at least 48 hours before your session, with a transferable deposit.
 Additional reschedules will incur a $50 rescheduling fee.
 Collections and individual products are available for purchase once your online session gallery is live.
 There's no need to schedule an additional meeting to endure high pressure sales!